cavo789/blog/blog/2024/04/07/php-jakzal-phpqa/index.md

 }
 ```

 or anything else.
-The above example is just four lines; imagine a file with hundred lines.
-It's more logic, isn't it, to retrieve first the `name` of the tool, then a small `description`, the `license`, the `type` (is it a project, a library, ...) and so on and not, f.i., first the list of requirements.
+The above example is just four lines; imagine a file with a hundred lines.
+It's more logical, isn't it, to retrieve first the `name` of the tool, then a small `description`, the `license`, the `type` (is it a project, a library, ...) and so on and not, f.i., first the list of requirements.

 Ok, so, to normalize your `composer.json` file, you can install the tool or, and this is the objective of this blog post, simply run `docker run -it --rm -v "${PWD}":/project -w /project jakzal/phpqa composer normalize` and that's all.

-The result will be a rewritten `composer.json` file where properties are put in a standard order.
+The result will be a rewritten `composer.json` file where properties are put in standard order.

 :::tip
-Add `--dry-run` if you just want to see what will be the changes; but do not modify any files.
+Add `--dry-run` if you just want to see what the changes will be; but do not modify any files.
 :::

 ## Composer unused